 STATEMENT OF RELEVANCE

 When we remember, we usually recall events or items that we encoded close to each other in time.
 We also tend to move forwards in recall: if we remember one event, we are more likely to remember the subsequent events over the preceding ones.
-However, what would happen to our recall if we experience something unexpected?
+However, what would happen to our recall if we experienced something unexpected?
 In this study, we evaluated how this forward-contiguity property of recall is modulated by the presence of emotional and perceptual oddballs, that is, items that are unexpected because of their aversive emotional content or for being perceptually different.
 We found that after recalling emotional, but not perceptual oddballs, there was a stronger tendency to move forwards in recall, but only if the time separating items during encoding exceeded 1 second.
 These findings provide a better understanding of emotional memory and could inform future work into clinical manifestations of emotional memory retrieval, such as Post Traumatic Stress Disorder.

 INTRODUCTION